-- They should avoid social gatherings, group events and crowded settings. - They should not go to work. - They should not use public transport. - They should avoid contact with the elderly, those with chronic health conditions and pregnant women.
+- They should restrict their movements and stay in their home as much as possible - They should not have visitors. - They should avoid social gatherings, group events and crowded settings. - They should not go to work. - They should not use public transport. - They should avoid contact with the elderly, those with chronic health conditions and pregnant women.